Adult training and education can be differentiated by institution type:

 Trainings related to Information and Communication Technologies (ICT Training)

-The main purpose of the training programmes developed by the Governmental lnformation Technology Development Agency (KIFÜ) was to make the economically disadvantaged social groups catch up and develop their digital competences in order to increase economic competitiveness and improve their labour market chances.
+The main purpose of the training programmes developed by the Governmental lnformation Technology Development Agency (Kormányzati Informatikai Fejlesztési Ügynökség) was to make the economically disadvantaged social groups catch up and develop their digital competences in order to increase economic competitiveness and improve their labour market chances.

 The ‘Digital curriculum development of certain professions, IT trainings supporting structural change’ (GINOP-6.2.8.-VEKOP-20-2020-00001) priority project – through the digital curriculum development and by providing structure-changing IT training, it supports that vocational education training have a training structure that meets the needs of the labour market, and that the quality and content of the training support competitive and sustainable economic development.
-The implementation of the project is planned between 2020 and 2023.
+The project was implemented between 2020 and 2023.

-• The Replanning Programme (‘Újratervezés program’), launched in May 2020, offered digital skills development.
+The Replanning Programme (‘Újratervezés program’), launched in May 2020, offered digital skills development.
 Participation in the supported training is conditional on completing an 8-week online IT course which can be accomplished besides work or at weekends, studying 10-30 hours a week.
 The course ends with a final examination, the successful completion is one of the conditions for the participants to continue their studies with one of the IT trainings available in the program with 100% state support, and to have the opportunity for Student Loan Plus.
-In the first round of the project, 9,000 participants passed the examination and 1076 of them have given the opportunity to continue their studies in and add-on training.
+The Replanning programme was implemented in 3 phases, providing nearly 82 000 adults with the opportunity to acquire basic IT skills and develop their digital competences.
+More than 13 000 of the participants received a certificate or certificate of participation.
+Those who successfully completed the free IT training were given the opportunity to obtain a state-recognised IT qualification.
+The programme offered a range of IT skills that are in constant demand by employers (e.g. Junior Frontend Developer, Junior Java Backend Developer, Junior Software Tester, Junior System Administrator, Database Operator).
+The intensive training courses, which lasted a few months, provided participants with the knowledge to give them a good chance of entering the job market.
+The total number of graduates in IT was 2 649.

-• Mentors from the Digital Success Programme Network develop the info-communication skills of adults within the framework of Digital Success Programme (DSP).
-The Network is coordinated by the Digital Success Coordination Centre.
-From 2017, 2116 DSP mentor works for reducing digital illiteracy at 1415 Digital Succes Programme Points of 1173 locations.
+Mentors from the Digital Success Programme Network developed the info-communication skills of adults within the framework of Digital Success Programme (Digitális Jólét Program).
+The Network was coordinated by the Digital Success Coordination Centre.
+Between 2017 and 2023, 2116 DSP mentor works for reducing digital illiteracy at 1415 Digital Succes Programme Points of 1173 locations.

 Provision of liberal (popular) adult education